 These components come in a variety of sizes and materials to suit the requirements and restrictions of a wide range of applications.
 They are also available with different fitting connector ends to accommodate different hydraulic systems.

-Below we provide an overview of hydraulic hoses, outlining their functions, industrial applications, types available, and the products available at Jason Industrial.
+Below we provide an overview of hydraulic hoses, outlining their functions, applications, types available, and the products available at Jason Industrial.

 Functions, Capabilities, & Benefits of Hydraulic Hoses